 The participants will also be asked to identify, analyze and present to the other participants a few selected cases and concrete examples of impacts of innovation on welfare.
 Overall, the intention is that the course will foster PhD students’ ability to critically assess multiple impacts of innovation, and use these critical insights in their own PhD work.

-A detailed course plan and reading list will be made available for download.
+A detailed course plan and reading list will be made available to the participants.

 All students will be expected to read the course literature before attending.
 They will also be required to participate actively in discussions and group work.

-A term paper of 6 000 to 8 000 words is required in addition to active participation during the course week.
-Deadline for submission: 31st December 2022.
+A term paper of 6 000 to 8 000 words is required in addition to active participation during the lectures.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.